osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 These changes are already live on [nominatim.openstreetmap.org](https://nominatim.openstreetmap.org) and [openstreetmap.org](https://openstreetmap.org).
 However, they only affect newly changed data, while we are still busy ironing out the last kinks in the implementation.
-Once this is done, the database will be reimported so that all data follows this new scheme.
+Once this is done, the database will be re-imported so that all data follows this new scheme.